SelinaFischer/Project-1-Online-Retail-Transaction-Analysis/README.md

 ## Project Overview

-This project explores historical transaction data from an online UK-based retail company.
-The objective is to derive actionable business insights from customer purchasing behavior, sales trends, and product performance.
-The project applies data analytics and visualization techniques to support strategic decision-making.
+This project explores historical transaction data from an online retail company.
+The objective is to derive actionable business insights from customer purchasing behaviour, sales trends, and product performance.
+The project applies data analytics and visualisation techniques to support strategic decision-making.